RasaHQ/rasa-action-examples/README.md

 ### Fallback Buttons

 The `fallback-button` folder contains a custom action that triggers whenever the NLU fallback is triggered.
 It will then try to generate buttons with suggestions for the user on what to do next.

+### Retreival Lunr

+The `retreival-lunr` folder contains a project with a custom action can uses lunr.py to recommend recipes to a user.

+### Retreival Jina

+The `retreival-jina` folder contains a project with a custom action can uses jina to recommend recipes to a user.